VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes: Experimental Evaluation

-In some applications like DNA storage, IDS errors typically occur independently within the sequence, posing a challenge for decoding methods.
-To evaluate the performance of the proposed TVTD under such conditions, experiments were conducted by introducing independent IDS errors to the codeword.
-The error rates were set to $1\%$, $3\%$, and $5\%$, with each error type having equal probability.
-The experimental results are presented in \cref{tab:probchannel}.
+In applications such as DNA storage, IDS errors typically occur in an approximately independent manner throughout the sequence, posing significant challenges to decoder robustness.
+To evaluate the performance of the proposed method under these channel conditions, IDS errors are independently introduced into the codewords.
+The channel error rates are set to $1\%$ and $3\%$, with the three error types occur with equal probability.
+The corresponding experimental results are summarized in \Cref{tab:probchannel}.

-For short codewords like $\mathrm{VT}(20,14)$, the likelihood of encountering multiple IDS errors in a codeword is much lower compared to the other two codes.
-All three decoders effectively correct single IDS errors, as shown in \cref{tab:fixed-error}.
-As a result, the three approaches exhibit similar performance on $\mathrm{VT}(20,14)$.
-On the other hand, since multiple errors are likely to occur in a sequence of length $68$ or $120$, the proposed method outperforms HD and SISO by a large margin when decoding $\mathrm{VT}(68,60)$ and $\mathrm{VT}(120,112)$.
-Specifically, when the channel error rate reaches $5\%$, HD and SISO fail to decode meaningful information, while the TVTD still achieves more than $98\%$ bit accuracy and $70\%$ frame accuracy.
+For shorter codewords with low channel error rates, such as $\mathrm{VT}(20,14)$ at a $1\%$ channel error rate, the probability of multiple IDS errors occurring within a single codeword is relatively low.
+Under these conditions, all decoding methods are capable of reliably correcting single IDS errors, and thus the performance differences among the compared methods are not statistically significant.

+As the code length increases to $68$ or $100$, the probability of multiple IDS errors occurring within a single sequence rises.
+For $\mathrm{VT}(68,60)$ and $\mathrm{VT}(100,92)$, the proposed VT-Former demonstrates an advantage over both HD and SISO decoders in terms of frame-level performance.
+Furthermore, with the masking window size set to $1$, VT-Former-1 achieves superior bit-level decoding accuracy.
+These results indicate that the proposed method exhibits enhanced error-correction capability and superior robustness when addressing independently distributed multiple IDS errors.